 - Seal up door and window cracks with caulk.
 Cold air seeping into your home has a detrimental effect on your home's heat envelope.

-- If you plan to re-side your house, add exterior wall sheathing beneath the new siding.
+- If you plan to re-side your house, then add exterior wall sheathing beneath the new siding.
 Sheathing can help boost your walls as much as an extra R-6.

 - Add storm windows.